Each year 80-85% of Overlake students participate in Athletics. Most Owl athletes play two seasons and many play all three.

 - Mascot: Hootie the Owl

-The mission of the Athletic Department is “To teach character to multi-sport athletes in a competitive, fun environment."
+The mission of the Athletic Department is “Teaching character to multi-sport athletes in a fun and competitive environment."

 Our Athletic Philosophy falls under three major components:

 - Student Participation

 - Skill Development